kapouer/matchdom/README.md

 A matchdom expression describes a chain of "filter" functions:
 `[func1:param1|func2:param2]`.

-Filter functions transform root value until the expression can be merged.
+Filter functions transform passed value until the expression can be merged.

 `md.merge(node, data)` mutates `node`.

 Using the appropriate plugin, `node` can be an HTML fragment parsed into DOM, or a JSON object or plain text.
 If it cannot be modeled, it is returned as-is.

+Since `merge` mutates nodes in their current document model, it is also possible to merge multiple nodes, one by one, to avoid a costly search over all the nodes of the document tree.

 ## example